sanyakamra/ommo_imu_msp430FR2355/README.md

  Then the SPI interrupt is on and the IMU will send the data to microcontroller.
  So it's SPI Tx
- store the data of sensors.
+ Then store the data of sensors from Tx buffer to variable.

  ## Main loop